-The 2010 MDX fuses the model's traditional virtues of adaptable space, functionality, safety and environmental responsibility with a more exciting visual presence along with more accomplished handling and ride comfort.
+The 2011 MDX fuses the model's traditional virtues of generous space, functionality, safety and environmental responsibility with an exciting visual presence along with excellent handling and ride comfort.

 Customers in the luxury SUV arena demand distinctive style.
-The 2010 MDX ups the game with standard 18-inch aluminum wheels and tires, standard Xenon High Intensity Discharge (HID) headlights and very distinctive front end styling.
-Driving excitement is equally embraced with a chassis tuned at the Nürburgring circuit and on the autobahns of Germany.
+The 2011 MDX is at the top of the class with items such as standard 18-inch aluminum wheels and tires, standard Xenon High Intensity Discharge (HID) headlights and very distinctive front end styling.
+Driving excitement is equally embraced with a chassis tuned at the Nürburgring circuit and on the autobahn highways of Germany.

-The exterior has bold, clean and advanced styling details with European caché, and it was styled to connect with enthusiast drivers from the moment they first see it.
-Sitting in the vehicle - and then experiencing it - makes the desire even more intense.
-Besides featuring a 300 horsepower V-6, the MDX includes Super Handling All-Wheel Drive™ (SH-AWD®), an available Active Damper System along with lightweight aluminum components used in the suspension and body.
-An additional list of design elements earmarks the MDX as top shelf.
-These include standard High Intensity Discharge (HID) headlights, plentiful use of high-strength steel, aluminum and magnesium in the vehicle, and convenience features like a standard power rear tailgate.
+The MDX exterior has bold, clean and advanced styling details with European caché, and it was styled to connect with enthusiast drivers from the moment they first see it.
+Sitting in the vehicle - and then experiencing it - makes the ownership desire even more intense.
+Besides featuring a 300 horsepower V-6 engine, the MDX includes Super Handling All-Wheel Drive™ (SH-AWD®), an available Active Damper System along with lightweight aluminum components used in the suspension and body.
+An additional list of build elements earmarks the MDX as top shelf.
+These include the wide use of LED lighting (including the taillights), plentiful use of high-strength steel, aluminum and magnesium in the vehicle, and convenience features like a standard power rear tailgate.
 An available Technology Package and Advance Package further enhance functionality and luxury.

 EXTERIOR DESIGN GOALS

-One of the primary goals in designing the second generation MDX was to keep its previous strengths but advance its performance and image.
+One of the primary goals in designing the second generation MDX was to keep its previous strengths, but advance its performance and image.
 The clear direction for the MDX was to create a bold and innovative look that clearly conveyed the "Driver's SUV" nature of the vehicle.
-The new front grille is free of molding breaks for a cleaner look and features dark silver satin plating.

 The MDX has a significantly wider track than its primary market competitors.
 As a result it offers dramatic appearance, packaging and utility advantages.

-The hood on the first-generation MDX was steel, and the weight savings of using aluminum instead of steel (for the 2010 MDX hood) is 15.5 pounds.
-Aside from using a unique metal conditioner and phosphate dip prior to painting, there are no unique production challenges for using an aluminum hood - and no ownership compromises either.
+The hood on the first-generation MDX was constructed of steel, and the weight savings of using aluminum instead of steel (for the 2011 MDX hood) is 15.5 pounds.
+Aside from using a unique metal conditioner and phosphate dip prior to painting, there are no unique production challenges to using an aluminum hood - and no ownership compromises either.
 To improve environmental efficiency, a factory separation line isolates different scrap materials (including aluminum) for recycling during the manufacturing process.

-The aluminum instrument panel support saves an additional 10.5 pounds compared to a traditional steel unit.
+The aluminum instrument panel support saves an additional 10.5 pounds versus if constructed of traditional steel.
 This support structure, which connects the A-pillars to the front floor crossmember, is a structural element consisting of die cast parts, extrusions and sheet aluminum.

 Acura MDX prototypes spent a total of seven weeks in the wind tunnel to test and develop its aerodynamic properties.
 The attention to detail in aerodynamic efficiency resulted in the development of body side sills that help keep air from moving underneath the vehicle which can cause turbulence.
 Coefficient of lift and lift balance were also addressed to help keep the MDX stable at high speeds.
 In this area, internal testing revealed that the MDX exceeds the aerodynamic performance of the BMW X5.

-The MDX's moonroof is larger than used in the first generation MDX and is also the widest of any direct competitor.
-A finely tuned deflector ensures that the moonroof does not add objectionable wind noise when in the open position, even at highway speeds.
+The MDX's moonroof is the widest of any direct competitor.
+A specially tuned air deflector ensures that the moonroof does not add objectionable wind noise when in the open position— even at highway speeds.
 Attention to detail in the sealing of the doors and tailgate also heighten the performance of the MDX's overall wind noise level.

-Normally only sports cars use windshields with highly compound curves.
+Normally only sports cars use windshields with high compound curves.
 Deeply contoured glass is more complex and costly to make, thus it is usually reserved for low-production vehicles.
 Designers specified deeply curved glass for the MDX for its styling appeal as well as to improve aerodynamic efficiency and quietness.
-The 2010 MDX uses an acoustic glass front windshield that incorporates a unique PVB film to help quell wind and windshield wiper noise from entering the cabin.
-The rear glass is also a deep wraparound design - the deepest in the Acura product range.
+The 2011 MDX uses an acoustic glass front windshield that incorporates a unique PVB film to help quell wind and windshield wiper noise from entering the cabin.
+The rear glass is also a deep wrap-around design— the deepest in the Acura product range.

-The MDX has an auto up/down feature for the driver and front passenger's 3.5mm thick side windows.
-The 2010 MDX offers 273-degrees of outward visibility compared to 266-degrees of visibility for the BMW X5, which is a significant accomplishment considering the increased size of the MDX's head rests mandated by FMVSS 202a (effective September 2009).
+The MDX has 3.5mm thick side windows that are regulated by an auto up/down feature for the driver and front passenger windows.
+The 2011 MDX offers 273-degrees of outward visibility compared to 266-degrees of visibility for the BMW X5.

 XENON HID HEADLIGHTS

-All 2010 Acura MDX models include as standard Xenon high-intensity discharge (HID) low beam front headlights with halogen high beams.
+All 2011 Acura MDX models include as standard equipment Xenon high-intensity discharge (HID) low beam front headlights with halogen high beams.
 The advantages of HID headlamps include greater lighting power, daylight-color light balance and reduced power consumption.
-In addition, the cut lines of the new HID headlights are extremely precise, providing maximum nighttime visibility without distracting other drivers.
+In addition, the cut lines of the HID headlights are extremely precise, providing maximum nighttime visibility without distracting other drivers.

-The 2010 MDX features Daytime Running Lights (DRL), which automatically turn on with the activation of the ignition.
-An MDX fit with the optional Advance Package features an auto-leveling feature that keeps the headlights level regardless of how the vehicle is loaded with passengers and/or cargo.
+The 2011 MDX features as standard Daytime Running Lights (DRL), which automatically turn on with the activation of the ignition.
+An MDX fit with the available Advance Package features an auto-leveling feature that keeps the headlights level regardless of how the vehicle is loaded with passengers and/or cargo.

 Halogen fog lamps are also included as standard equipment on all MDX trim levels.

-For 2010, Acura's power tailgate system is now standard on all MDX models.
+Acura's power-actuated tailgate is standard on all MDX models.
 The power tailgate can be operated via the remote key fob, from a button located on the driver's door panel, or from a button located inside the tailgate.
 The location of the motor in the MDX's D-pillar (instead of in the roof) allows excellent headroom for the third-row seats.
 The tailgate can also be operated manually.